imperial-qore/line-solver/README.md

 ## Command-Line Interface

 The `line-cli.py` script provides a standalone command-line interface for solving queueing network models without writing code.
 It wraps the Java/Kotlin JAR and supports multiple solvers, input formats (JSIM, JSIMG, LQNX), and output formats (table, JSON, CSV).
-Run `python line-cli.py solve model.jsimg` to solve a model, `python line-cli.py list solvers` to see available solvers, or `python line-cli.py info` for command line options and features.
+Run `python line-cli.py solve example.jsimg --solver mva` to solve a model, `python line-cli.py list solvers` to see available solvers, or `python line-cli.py info` for command line options and features.
 The script can also start WebSocket or REST API servers for integration with other tools.

 ## License